Vunnupyx/clight/host/services/mdclflash/FS04/UserGuide FS04.md

 # MDCL Flasher User Guide

+!!!
+FS:04 ONLY !!!

-This image of MDCL Flasher flashes MDC Lite version 2.0 to internal eMMC of the IOT2050 and update the firmware version to V01.02.01 if necessary.
+This image of MDCL Flasher flashes MDC Lite version 2.0 to internal eMMC of the IOT2050.

 ## How to install:

-1. Download MDC_LITE_INSTALLER-<MDCVERSION>-<FIRMWARE_VERSION>.zip from AWS
+1. Download MDC_LITE_INSTALLER-<MDCVERSION>-FS04.zip from AWS
 2. Unzip the bundle
 3. Insert USB device to PC
 4. [Linux] Copy flasher to USB Stick